GregPask/Snake-game-in-Javascript/README.md

-# Snake-game-in-Javscript
+# Snake-game-in-Javascript
-My 2nd attempt at making Snake in Javscript
+My 2nd attempt at making Snake in Javascript